 Private enterprises;

-Citizens;
+Citizens.

 Interest-based real transformations

-Social aspects: As it was already elaborated above, transitional reality is a thriving
+Social aspects: As it was already elaborated above, the transitional reality is a thriving

 ground where planning very often serves as a supportive mechanism for uncontrolled

 privatisation and wild marketisation.
-These circumstances bring to the fore big (mega) projects instead of strategic programs.
+These circumstances bring to the fore large (mega) projects instead of strategic programs.
 Furthermore, influential business stakeholders and

-corporate bodies profit from ungrounded institutional formalizations, inconsistent institutional procedures and flawed institutional processes and above all from vertical clientelism in institutional framework to cater for their profit-oriented interests.
+corporate bodies profit from ungrounded institutional formalizations, inconsistent institutional procedures and flawed institutional processes and above all from vertical clientelism in the institutional framework to cater for their profit-oriented interests.

-Urban actors and stakeholders In practice nowadays, public interest is defined by the most powerful social class (enterprises, services, corporate business, politicians and ruling elites, landlords, banks, Trade Negotiations Committees) - in the brace between political and economic elites (?).
-In the local context, these private interest are also promoted through national and local media (publicly and privately owned newspapers, TV and radio stations) and some of the mainstream intellectuals (?).
+Urban actors and stakeholders: As practiced today, the public interest is defined by the most powerful social class (enterprises, services, corporate business, politicians and ruling elites, landlords, banks, Trade Negotiations Committees) - in the brace between political and economic elites (?).
+In the local context, these private interests are also promoted through national and local media (publicly and privately owned newspapers, TV and radio stations) and some of the mainstream intellectuals (?).

 The human engine of interest-based real estate transformations consists of :

-private investors
+Private investors;

-Private investment funds
+Private investment funds;

-The media
+The media.

-Urban space: Powerful investors use its economic and political dominance to gain a good bargain for buying highly profitable waterfront area of the Serbian Capital and to ensure that its future development serves their needs.
+Urban space: Powerful investors use their economic and political dominance to gain a good bargain in buying the highly profitable waterfront area of the Serbian capital and to ensure that its future development serves their needs.
 This battle for land started even before the official fall of socialism in SFRY.

-In the late 80s, National authorities promoted ”Town on the water” project, which addressed the whole area of the Sava Amphiteatre integrally with its counterpart on the New Belgrade side (?).
-Later on, the infamous Serbian leader Slobodan Milosevic supported CIP Europolis project as a part of the electoral campaign for local elections (gradski izbori) in 1995.
-The project was based on the international competition for urban design of the Sava amphiteatre (?).
+In the late 1980s, national authorities promoted the ”Town on the water” project, which addressed the entire area of the Sava Amphiteatre integrally with its counterpart on the New Belgrade side (?).
+Later, the infamous Serbian leader Slobodan Milosevic supported the CIP Europolis project as part of the electoral campaign for local elections (gradski izbori) in 1995.
+The project was based on an international competition for the urban design of the Sava amphiteatre (?).

-After 2000, the most important ones hitherto active in the extended area of Savamala are:
+After 2000, the most important project hitherto active in the extended area of Savamala are:

 Lamda Development investment for Beko factory renovation;

-”City on water” project by Belgrade Port Company (Luka Belgrade);
+The ”City on water” project by the Belgrade Port Company (Luka Belgrade);

-an international competitive bidding for architectural design of the Beton Hala Waterfront;
+An international competitive bidding for the architectural design of the Beton Hala Waterfront;

-Eagle Hills and Belgrade Waterfront Project (BWP).
+The Eagle Hills and Belgrade Waterfront Project (BWP).

-According to the current state of affairs, the crucial interest-based intervention in Savamala space was when in 2013 the investor from United Arab Emirates (UAE) [Eagle Hills Company] bought National Shipping Company and all its land.
-Slowly but surely afterwards, the company set sails for a range of legislation and planning document changes to accommodate investor’s interests within Belgrade Waterfront Project (BWP).
+According to the current state of affairs, the crucial interest-based intervention in Savamala’s space occurred in 2013 when the investor from the United Arab Emirates (UAE) [Eagle Hills Company] bought the National Shipping Company and all its land.
+Slowly but surely afterwards, the company set in motion a range of legislation and planning document changes to accommodate the investor’s interests within the Belgrade Waterfront Project (BWP).

-The exact area of intervention in these project phases varies from Gazela Bridge to the far end after Dorcol marina or even takes into account New Belgrade side.
-The common denominator for most of them is the coastal area on the right Sava riverbank.
-Majority of the projects also advocated for the relocation of bus and rail- way station.
-4 Furthermore, recent Belgrade Waterfront project also targets several architectural heritage buildings.
-According to the agreement signed between: (1) 4Bus terminal and railway station are actually outside the area which is referred as Savamala in this
+The exact area of intervention in these project phases varies in scope, starting from Gazela Bridge and extending to the far end of the Dorcol marina or even includes the New Belgrade riverbank.
+The common denominator for most projects is the coastal area on the right Sava riverbank.
+The majority of the projects have also advocated for the relocation of the bus and railway station.
+4 Furthermore, the recent Belgrade Waterfront project also targets several architectural heritage buildings.
+According to the agreement signed between: (1) 4The bus terminal and railway station are actually outside the area which is referred to as Savamala in this

 research.
-Being very close to Savamala as well as being a busy urban hub, they are still important generators of urban functions, activities and urban actors in Savamala.
+But as they are very close to Savamala, as well as in a busy urban hub, they are still important generators of urban functions, activities and urban actors in Savamala.